b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Book of Mormon.md

 - Infant Baptism is wrong
 - ???

 People wouldn’t have worried about their baby dying before being baptized if they had ==temples== where the work could later be done by proxy.
 If the Nephites were practicing baptism for the dead, there would have been no need for Mormon (the prophet) to speak against infant baptism.
-If the age of accountability is an eternal principle, then Nephites wouldn’t be bothered at all&mdash; outside of the standard emotional reaction to the loss of a loved one, of course.
+If the age of accountability is an eternal principle, then Nephites wouldn’t be bothered at all— outside of the standard emotional reaction to the loss of a loved one, of course.

 &nbsp;